 I am a fan of live albums from any genre.
-However, my collection comprises mostly rock and metal albums and there are certain live albums that have been spinning over and over again for the past quarter of a century or even longer – basically since I was able to somehow earn my own money as a kid and spend it all on music.
+However, my collection comprises mostly rock and metal albums.
+There are certain live albums that have been spinning over and over again on my player for the past quarter of a century or even longer – basically, since I was able to somehow earn my own money as a kid and spend it all on music.
 Here is my subjective selection of 10 of the best heavy metal live albums of all time in no specific order.
 By the way, which is your favourite live album?

 Ozzy’s tribute to the great late Randy Rhodes is a notable milestone in heavy metal music history.
 The album includes the arguably most popular Ozzy songs and a couple of Black Sabbath classics and the music is performed close to perfection by a great line-up.
 Songs such as Mr. Crowley and Crazy Train crawl under my skin like a Wes Craven movie, and the guitar solo by Randy Rhodes after Suicide Solution is just epic.
 I have not had the honour to see Randy Rhodes perform with Ozzy and this band, but I feel as if I know him thanks to this album.
 It captures the essence of what all music is about in a brilliant tone, feel, and with all its raw sincerity.
 Maybe it is because my ears became accustomed to the way live albums from rock bands were produced in the 1980s and that is just the way I like it, but Tribute is truly the epitome of that genre.
 This record has accompanied me since the late 1980’s, when I was a young metal-kid, and it still radiates the same mystique after what feels like thousands of listening sessions.
 One of the most iconic live albums of all-time, if not the most iconic live album – at least in my collection it is.